AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 SET FOREIGN_KEY_CHECKS=1;
 ```

-A good alternative is to delete the records instead of masking the information to make the new DB smaller.
-This helps with overall size and reduces the overall size.

-Once the data is masked or removed, it can safely be provided to a teammate for use on their local environment or perhaps a development environment.
+Alternatively, you can delete the records instead of masking the information, which also make the new DB smaller.
+Once PII is masked or removed, the data can be safely provided to a teammate for use on their local environment.

 ## Remote DB connection to an Adobe Commerce Cloud project